TexasInstruments/motor-control-sdk/docs_src/docs/api_guide/components/position_sense/hdsl.md

 ## Introduction

-The HDSL firmware running on ICSS-PRU provides a defined well interface to execute the HDSL protocol.
+The HDSL firmware running on ICSS-PRU provides a well-defined interface to execute the HDSL protocol.

 ## Features Supported